uccps-samples/machine-api-operator/FAQ.md

 First, it’s recommended to disable the autoscaler.
 You don’t want it to fight what you’re trying to do.
 Second, try not to operate on more than about 20 Machines at once.
 Reason being, some cloud providers have API quota and will rate limit the amount of requests you can make in a short period of time.

-One option is to delete each Machine in the MachineSet (‘oc delete -n openshift-Machine-api Machine example-Machine-1’).
+One option is to delete each Machine in the MachineSet (‘oc delete -n uccp-Machine-api Machine example-Machine-1’).
 This will cause the MachineSet to automatically create a new Machine with the updated Machine template.
 You can do these in rapid succession, or you can wait for the replacement Machine to be created, or wait some nominal amount of time between deleting each Machine.

 Another option is to scale the MachineSet to 0, wait for the Machines to be marked deleted, then scale the MachineSet back to the desired value.